Mohs surgery team integrates skin cancer removal and reconstruction

 Dr. Thornton has published a textbook and numerous articles about nasal reconstruction and he lectures nationally about nasal and facial reconstruction.
 His research has been published in Annals of Plastic Surgery, Plastic and Reconstructive Surgery, and the Journal of Craniofacial Surgery, among others.

-"At UT Southwestern, we use an integrated approach to surgery.
-I work in close conjunction with the Mohs surgeons, so the patient is not just moving from one specialty to another.
-We are embracing a patient’s skin cancer care, from the beginning to the end.”
+"At UT Southwestern, we use an integrated approach to patient care.
+After skin care surgery I work in conjunction with the Mohs surgeons, so the patient isn’t being shuffled from one specialty to another.”

 “Second, I believe in ready access to a physician.
 I do not believe in putting up obstacles between the patient and the physician.
 Every patient receives my cell phone number and is welcome to call me at any time during their postoperative care,” he says.